-The Rohingya refugees in Cox's Bazaar are also caught between the hostile policies of the authorities in Myanmar - who consider the Rohingya largely to be illegal immigrants - and increasing discontent with their presence in Bangladesh including pressure from the Bangladeshi authorities to return.
+The Rohingya refugees in Cox's Bazaar are also caught between the hostile policies of the authorities in Myanmar - who consider

+Depending on Bangladeshi policy, Dhaka may start to deport highly vulnerable Rohingya refugees back to Myanmar.
+Militancy and displacements of Rohingya may affect all parts of the tri-border area with Myanmar and India. the Rohingya largely to be illegal immigrants - and increasing discontent with their presence in Bangladesh including pressure from the Bangladeshi authorities to return.
 This has become a growing issue ahead of Bangladesh's parliamentary election, which is due on 30 December 2018, and so Dhaka has been pushing for Rohingya to start returning.
 However, as discussed with Myanmar further on in this report, conditions are not yet conducive to the safe and principled return of Rohingya refugees across the border.
 When returns were due to start in mid-November 2019, no Rohingya could be found who were willing to go back to Myanmar.
 The Bangladeshi authorities' plans sparked both protests in Cox's Bazaar and international criticisms.
 Dhaka now says returns will be paused until 2019.